 Fistula Closure using Tongue Flap

-A doughnut shape is achieved with the center of the nasal layer left open.
-The tongue flap is marked in the desired size as per the length and width of the fistula.
-The tongue flap is raised with a small amount of muscle (5mm) using cautery to ensure better blood supply and healing.
+We thus achieve a doughnut shape with the center of the nasal layer left open.
+Later, we mark the tongue flap in the desired size as per the length and width of the fistula.
+To ensure better blood supply and healing, we raise the tongue flap with a small amount of muscle (5mm) using cautery.
 Now there should be a 2 layer closure on the periphery of the fistula i.e, the tongue flap orally and reflected fistula margins nasally.
-Mattress sutures placed to secure the tongue flap to the doughnut-shaped nasal layer and palatal mucosa orally.
+Mattress sutures are placed to secure the tongue flap to the doughnut-shaped nasal layer and palatal mucosa orally.
 The donor site of the tongue is closed using sutures.

 We usually keep the patient under observation for 24 hrs and discharge once they start taking a liquid diet.
 And should make weekly visits until the second stage.
 After 2 to 3 weeks, we re-operate the patient under general anesthesia.
 We test the flap with vascular loop tourniquet for adequate vascularity before separation.
 After separation, we do the final resetting of the flap, and suture the remaining flap to the palatal mucosa, and trim the remaining flap pedicle.
 Finally, we close the tongue donor site completely with a suture.